Dalton L. McMichael Sr. Distinguished Professor of Finance

 Conrad stresses the school's close coordination of courses and curriculum, particularly in the first semester.
 She also thinks that students can get a lot more out of the UNC Kenan-Flagler program because it's somewhat smaller than most top-flight business schools.
 “It's less likely that students will fall between the cracks,” she says.

-With two kids and two dogs at home, Conrad doesn't have much time for hobbies.
-But she likes to run a little and read a lot.
-Formerly “addicted” to the Food Network, she and her family also like cooking different ethnic foods together — rather, they like cooking, and she likes eating.
+Conrad doesn't have much time for hobbies, but she likes to run a little and read a lot.
+Formerly “addicted” to the Food Network, she and her family like cooking different ethnic foods together — rather, they like cooking, and she likes eating.